Russian Culture: Past and Present

 May 22: Students arrive in Moscow.
 Instructors meet students at airport and take students to hostel

-May 25: AM: Tretyakov Gallery (Russian culture and paintings), PM: Gulag Museum (Russian History)
+May 25: AM: Tretyakov Gallery (Russian culture and paintings), PM: Gulag Museum (Russian History).
+Evening: Russian dancing and music at Izmailovo Park

-May 26: Gorky Park (go to modern art museums: Garage and Dom Khudozhnikov) meal at Georgian Restaurant, tour of Moscow State University and city overlook
+May 26: Buy Souvenirs at Izmailovo.
+Gorky Park (go to modern art museums: Garage and Dom Khudozhnikov) meal at a Georgian Restaurant, tour of Moscow State University and city overlook

-May 28: Morning program is optional: trip to the major Mosque (Muslim influence in Russia), Russian largest book market, afternoon: cuisine of the republics and evening: Russian dancing and music at Izmailovo park
+May 28: Trip to the major Mosque (Muslim influence in Russia), Russian largest book market, afternoon:

 May 29: Novodevichy cemetery (graves of important Russian politicians, leaders, cultural figures), VDNKh (exhibits of the former republics), Russian Space Museum

-June 1: Downtown tour with guide (Peter and Paul Fortress, famous churches, etc.)
+June 1: Downtown tour (Peter and Paul Fortress, famous churches, etc.).
+Visit the University.

 June 5: Catherine’s Palace